Best Airdrops Crypto Cards 2026

 Underlying card economics.
 The Tuyo Card itself is free, fully self-custodial (USDC on Base), 0% on USD transactions, and up to 1% FX on other currencies.
 The pre-TGE wait has near-zero cost for a US-denominated spender.

 Best for: USDC spenders who want a free self-custodial card today plus exposure to the 2026 TGE.
-Strongest pick after xPlace if you do not want to spend through xPlace's 1% transaction fee.
+Strongest pick after xPlace for farmers who want airdrop exposure on a completely free card with no tier ladder to climb.

 MetaMask: Season 1 Closed, Season 2 TBD